A Case for More Black Space and Black Visuality

 Black (physical and psychological) spaces serve as a bridge between the sublime realm of tangible experiences, as well as invisible, and unspeakable to safeguard lifeways, essence of bodily life and identities.
 An insulation from the harsh realities of white supremacy and systemic racism.
 Insulation (the protection from something or someone by interposing material that prevents the loss of heat or the intrusion of sound) is much different from segregation or isolation.
-It is how the Ashkenazi Jews have built their communities all throughout the US with support and largely with support from the government.
+It is how the Ashkenazi Jews have built their communities all throughout the US largely with support from the government.
 People of African descent also need this cultural shelter from outside sources and spaces we occupy.
 There are and have been mechanisms put in place to support these sorts of spaces I am calling for and work to create safety.

 One example is the Official Black Wall Street app (the largest platform for Black business), launched July 2015.
 It has been my go to for the past year as I travel throughout the US for conferences, consulting, and speaking opportunities.
 I rely on its effectiveness in areas that I may be unfamiliar with and may need to be oriented to my new surroundings.
 I also appreciate that it sends an alert to my phone when I pass an establishment that I was unaware of and not seeking.
-The Official Black Wall Street is a digital platform and database created out of a need to support businesses that are owned and operated by black entrepreneurs to funnel more of that money back into our communities.
+The Official Black Wall Street is a digital platform and database created out of a need to support businesses that are owned and operated by black entrepreneurs to funnel more money back into our communities.
 Studies show that out of our $1.1 trillion buying power only 2% is invested in black-owned businesses.
-The app’s name pays homage to the iconic “Black Wall Street” of Tulsa, Oklahoma, which by the 1920s, the the mecca for black businesses.
+The app’s name pays homage to the iconic “Black Wall Street” of Tulsa, Oklahoma, which by the 1920s, was the mecca for black businesses.
 Blacks developed and supported their own businesses, which flourished and created one of the most prosperous African American communities in the country.
-Hundreds of black-owned businesses lined Greenwood Avenue until June 1, 1921 when the deadliest race riot in US history lead to the destruction of these businesses, claiming the lives of as many as 300 African Americans and leaving over 9,000 homeless.
+Hundreds of black-owned businesses lined Greenwood Avenue until June 1, 1921 when the deadliest race riot in US history led to the destruction of these businesses, claiming the lives of as many as 300 African Americans and leaving over 9,000 homeless.
 The app’s ability to create a path directly to these spaces reduces the possibility of navigating through treacherous territories.